JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * _Time to erase 1,000 existing keys with N keys in the table_: In this benchmark, N unique keys are inserted into the table.
 At even intervals during this process, 1,000 keys are erased, and the time taken to complete this operation is recorded.
 These keys consist of a randomly selected 1,000-key sequence within the sequence of keys already inserted.
 After the keys are erased, they are reinserted into the table before the process of inserting unique keys continues.

-* _Time to replace 1,000 existing keys with N keys in the table_.
-In this benchmark, N unique keys are inserted into the table.
+* _Time to replace 1,000 existing keys with N keys in the table_: In this benchmark, N unique keys are inserted into the table.
 At even intervals during this process, 1,000 keys are reinserted, and the time taken to complete this operation is recorded.
 These keys consist of a randomly selected 1,000-key sequence within the sequence of keys already inserted.

-* _Time to erase 1,000 nonexisting keys with N keys in the table_.
-In this benchmark, N unique keys are inserted into the table.
+* _Time to erase 1,000 nonexisting keys with N keys in the table_: In this benchmark, N unique keys are inserted into the table.
 At even intervals during this process, the erase function is called for 1,000 keys that have not been inserted, and the time taken to complete this operation is recorded.
 These keys consist of a randomly selected 1,000-key sequence within a separate sequence of keys that are never inserted.

-* _Time to look up 1,000 existing keys with N keys in the table_.
-In this benchmark, N unique keys are inserted into the table.
+* _Time to look up 1,000 existing keys with N keys in the table_: In this benchmark, N unique keys are inserted into the table.
 At even intervals during this process, 1,000 keys are looked up, and the time taken to complete this operation is recorded.
 These keys consist of a randomly selected 1,000-key sequence within the sequence of keys already inserted.

-* _Time to look up 1,000 nonexisting keys with N keys in the table_.
-In this benchmark, N unique keys are inserted into the table.
+* _Time to look up 1,000 nonexisting keys with N keys in the table_: In this benchmark, N unique keys are inserted into the table.
 At even intervals during this process, the lookup function is called for 1,000 keys that have not been inserted, and the time taken to complete this operation is recorded.
 These keys consist of a randomly selected 1,000-key sequence within a separate sequence of keys that are never inserted.

-* _Time to iterate over 5,000 keys with N keys in the table_.
-In this benchmark, N unique keys are inserted into the table.
+* _Time to iterate over 5,000 keys with N keys in the table_: In this benchmark, N unique keys are inserted into the table.
 At even intervals during this process, 5,000 keys in the table are iterated over, and the time taken to complete this operation is recorded.
 The position where the iteration begins is found by looking up a random key from the sequence of keys already inserted.

 Of the aforementioned benchmarks, _Time to erase 1,000 existing keys with N keys in the table_, _Time to replace 1,000 existing keys with N keys in the table_, _Time to erase 1,000 nonexisting keys with N keys in the table_, _Time to look up 1,000 existing keys with N keys in the table_, and _Time to look up 1,000 nonexisting keys with N keys in the table_ are performed side-by-side as part of the same process of inserting N unique keys.